rbisdorff/Digraph3/docSphinx/tutorial.rst

 With this *min-max* ranking-by-choosing strategy, we find a correlation result (+0.747) that is clearly the nearest to an optimal Kemeny ranking (see :numref:`optimalKemeny`).
 Only two adjacent pairs: ('a6','a7') and ('a8','a9') are actually inverted here.

+Kohler's ranking has a dual version, the *Arrow-Raynaud* **ordering-by-choosing**, where a corresponding *max-min* strategy is used on the non-strict outranking digraph for ordering the from the lowset to the best (see [DIA-2010]_).

 *Tideman* 's ranked-pairs rule ..............................

-Working on the non strict outranking digraph *g*, a further *ranking-by-choosing* heuristic, the **RankedPairs** rule, is based on a *prudent incremental* construction of linear orders that avoids on the fly any cycling outrankings.
+Working on the non strict outranking digraph *g*, a further *ranking-by-choosing* heuristic, the **RankedPairs** rule, is based on a *prudent incremental* construction of linear orders that avoids on the fly any cycling outrankings (see [LAM-2009]_).
 The ranking rule may be formulated as follows:

     1. Rank the ordered pairs :math:`(x,y)` of alternatives in decreasing order of the outranking characteristic values :math:`r(x\, \geq \,y)`;
     2. Consider the pairs in that order (ties are resolved by a lexicographic rule):